-Mission in flux The contest serves as one indication that Inspiration Mars is still a project in flux.
+The contest serves as one indication that Inspiration Mars is still a project in flux.
 Chief technology officer Taber MacCallum told NBC News that the mission architecture is still under study, and the crew selection process isn't due to begin until next year.

 But at least one thing is not in flux: the 2018 launch date.
 That's because the mission is being designed around a rarely occurring "free return" trajectory that would send a spacecraft within 100 miles (160 kilometers) of the Martian surface and bring it back to Earth without any extra rocket blasts along the way.
 Such an opportunity won't come again until 2033.

 The need to launch in 2018 — or hold off for another 15 years — means Tito, MacCallum and their colleagues need all the help they can get.
 They're already getting lots of free advice from NASA, and taking advantage of the know-how gained from 13 years of operations on the International Space Station.

 "This mission would not be possible without the ISS," MacCallum said.
 "We're really taking ISS technology and adapting it to a two-person crew for that duration.
 We would love to test our systems on the International Space Station.
 It'd be a crime not to."